ImMnan/Cheat_sheets/Kubernetes/cheatsheet.md

 # Produce a period-delimited tree of all keys returned for pods, etc
 kubectl get pods -o json | jq -c 'paths|join(".")'

-# Produce ENV for all pods, assuming you have a default container for the pods, default namespace and the `env` command is supported.
+# Produce ENV for all pods, assuming you have a default container for the pods, default namespace and the `env` cmd is supported.
-# Helpful when running any supported command across all pods, not just `env`
+# Helpful when running any supported cmd across all pods, not just `env`
 for pod in $(kubectl get po --output=jsonpath={.items..metadata.name}); do echo $pod && kubectl exec -it $pod -- env; done

 # Get a deployment's status subresource